Jotunheimvegen

-Jotunheimvegen is a 45 km long toll road through Jotunheimen in Innlandet county in Norway which is only open in the summer, from the end of June until it starts to snow, generally in October.
-It is a gravel road.
+Jotunheimvegen is a 45 km long toll road through Jotunheimen in Innlandet county in Norway.
+The gravel road runs is only open in the summer, from the end of June until it starts to snow, generally in October.

 Route

-The road goes from Skåbu to Finnbolslia as Slangslivegen and crosses the Flekka river, where the name changes to Jotunheimvegen.
-It crosses the mountain plateau then approximately follows the northern shores of the lakes Sandvatnet and Vinstri until the road RV 51 near where the lake Bygdin flows into Vinstri.
+The road begins in Nord-Fron Municipality.
+It goes from Skåbu to Finnbolslia (this section is known as Slangslivegen) where it crosses the Flekka river.
+After the river crossing, the name changes to Jotunheimvegen.
+It crosses the mountain plateau to Øystre Slidre Municipality where it approximately follows the northern shores of the lakes Sandvatnet and Vinstri.
+The road crosses into Vang Municipality shortly before its terminus at the road RV 51 near where the lake Bygdin flows into Vinstri.

 The ski resort of Beitostølen is approximately 10 km from the western terminus.
 From the eastern terminus, on the opposite side of the Olstappen lake is the Peer Gynt tourist road to Lillehammer.
 Nearby is also the Ormtjernkampen National Park.